 Looking for an oyster bar to belly up to?
 Check out Cooter Brown's at the end of St Charles (streetcar stop #43).
 This place is exactly what you imagine a local oyster bar to be like, complete with plate lunch and blue-collar patrons.

 Magazine Street is one of the cultural hearts of the city and a personal favorite of mine.
 Known for eclectic shops, unusual characters and lively pubs, this is a MUST see for those who have the time.
 For those of you (like me) who love to shop local when you travel, be sure to visit Magazine, where you'll find tons of vintage and artisan boutiques.

 Need a beverage to wash it all down?
 Head over to The Bulldog, a local institution.
 With TONS of beers on tap, you are sure to find something to write home about, or at least Tweet about.
 Be sure to have an Abita beer for me!
-Now that you're stuffed, call a cab or an Uber for a quick ride back to your sleeping quarters for a nice long nap.
+Now that you're stuffed, order a Lyft back to the French Quarter or keep exploring some of the local shops featured in my NOLA shopping guide.